M1917 Browning machine gun: Design and development

 The Army adopted the weapon as its principal heavy machine gun, utilizing the M1906 .30-06 cartridge with a 150-grain, flat-base bullet.
-Unfortunately, production was a problem.
-Several manufacturers started producing the gun, but they had to set up the assembly lines and tooling.
+Production was complex as the several manufacturers producing the guns needed to establish assembly lines and create tooling.
 By 30 June 1918, Westinghouse had made only 2,500 and Remington had made only 1,600.
 By the time of the Armistice, Westinghouse had made 30,150, Remington 12,000, and Colt 600.

-Until the start of World War I, the Army had used a variety of older machine guns, like the M1895 Colt–Browning machine gun "Potato Digger" (which Browning had also designed) and weapons like the Maxim Gun, the Benet–Mercie M1909, and the Hotchkiss M1914 machine gun.
-Although the Model 1917 was intended to be the principal US Army heavy machine gun in the war, the Army was, in fact, forced to purchase many foreign weapons—the French-produced Hotchkiss 8 mm machine gun was actually the most common heavy machine gun used by the American Expeditionary Force.
+Until the start of World War I, the Army had used a variety of older machine guns, including the Browning-designed M1895 "Potato Digger", the Maxim Gun, the Benet–Mercie M1909, and the Hotchkiss M1914 machine gun.
+Although the Model 1917 was intended to be the principal US Army heavy machine gun in the war, the Army was forced to purchase many foreign weapons—the French-produced Hotchkiss 8 mm machine gun was actually the most common heavy machine gun used by the American Expeditionary Force.

 In 1926, the Browning's rear sight was revised to incorporate scales for both the new M1 Ball (172-grain boat-tail bullet) and the M1906 (150-grain flat-base bullet) ammunition.
 With M1 ball, the M1917 had a maximum range of about 5500 yd; with M2 ammunition, about 3500 yd.
 The rear sight had a battle sight as well as a raised leaf-type sight suitable for employment against either ground or air targets.